Felix Konotey-Ahulu: African health research

-In March 1998, Konotey-Ahulu was appointed Chief Visiting Clinician/Scientist, Kenya Medical Research Institute (KEMRI), and he is on the editorial board of the African Journal of Health Sciences of The African Forum of Health Sciences.
+In March 1998, Konotey-Ahulu was appointed Chief Visiting Clinician/Scientist, Kenya Medical Research Institute (KEMRI), and was on the editorial board of the African Journal of Health Sciences of The African Forum of Health Sciences.
 Between 1965 and 2005 he published more than 200 articles, letters, editorials, book reviews, and comments.
-He has been round Sub-Saharan African countries studying AIDS, and has published What is AIDS?
+He had been round Sub-Saharan African countries studying AIDS, and published What is AIDS?
 (227 pages), The Sickle Cell Disease Patient (643 pages), and one booklet, Sickle Cell Disease – The Case For Family Planning (32 pages).
 Ghana's Managing Trustees of the VALCO Trust Fund supported much of his research.
-Konotey-Ahulu is a former examiner at the University of Ghana Medical School.
+Konotey-Ahulu was a former examiner at the University of Ghana Medical School.
 In April 2000, he was appointed "Dr Kwegyir Aggrey Distinguished Professor of Human Genetics, University of Cape Coast, Ghana" after having been awarded an honorary DSc degree.
 His inaugural lecture was titled "Human Genetics and the Ghanaian African: How The New Genetics Affects You".
-In 2000 he was elected Fellow of the Third World Academy of Sciences.
+In 2000, he was elected Fellow of the Third World Academy of Sciences.

-In June 1973 he was invited to join The World Council of Churches' Consultation on Genetics and Quality of Life, chaired by Dr Robert Edwards, and more than 30 years later he is still in contact with Bob Edwards through the Ethics Committee of the Cromwell Hospital, London, where Konotey-Ahulu was Consultant Physician from 1983 to July 2005.
-To present the African viewpoint in an International Symposium on "The Human Genome Diversity Project", published by Politics and The Life Sciences (PLS), Lake Superior State University, USA, in September 1999 he titled his paper "The Human Genome Diversity Project: Cogitations of an African Native" (pages 317–322), where he traced the sickle-cell gene in his ancestry, with patients' names, generation by generation back to AD 1670, aided by the fact that the hereditary rheumatic syndrome was known to African tribes by specific onomatopoeic names (hemkom, chwechweechwe, nwiiwii, ahotutuo, nuidudui) for centuries before it was first described in the US in 1910.
+In June 1973, he was invited to join The World Council of Churches' Consultation on Genetics and Quality of Life, chaired by Dr Robert Edwards, and more than 30 years later Konotey-Ahulu was still in contact with Bob Edwards through the Ethics Committee of the Cromwell Hospital, London, where Konotey-Ahulu was Consultant Physician from 1983 to July 2005.
+To present the African viewpoint in an international symposium on "The Human Genome Diversity Project", published by Politics and The Life Sciences (PLS), Lake Superior State University, USA, in September 1999 he titled his paper "The Human Genome Diversity Project: Cogitations of an African Native" (pages 317–322), where he traced the sickle-cell gene in his ancestry, with patients' names, generation by generation back to AD 1670, aided by the fact that the hereditary rheumatic syndrome was known to African tribes by specific onomatopoeic names (hemkom, chwechweechwe, nwiiwii, ahotutuo, nuidudui) for centuries before it was first described in the US in 1910.

 This exercise in genetic genealogy, rare in medical archives, helped Konotey-Ahulu develop a discipline of genetic epidemiology to show how polygamy in his forebears produced gene combinations with variations in phenotypic expression of the hereditary syndrome.
 His invention of the Male Procreative Superiority Index (MPSI), which shed new light on African anthropogenetics, is the result of this personalised genetic epidemiology.

-In October 2002, the South African Medical Research Council, with Georgetown University, Washington DC, invited him to take part in an International Conference on "Developing Sustainable Health Care Delivery Systems in Africa for the New Millennium".
+In October 2002, the South African Medical Research Council, with Georgetown University, Washington DC, invited him to take part in an international conference on "Developing Sustainable Health Care Delivery Systems in Africa for the New Millennium".
 He spoke on two topics: "An African Physician's Personal Analysis of his Continent's Sustainable Health Care Delivery Prognosis for the New Millennium", and "Setting Priorities and Overcoming Obstacles: AIDS in Africa – Obstacles to Health Care Delivery".